Memory Circle Game for Kids

-This is a game that I often use with smaller (less than 10 students) and younger students (elementary school or kindergarten) but I’ve also used it with university students in South Korea when learning new vocabulary words with good results.
+Memory circle game is a fun way to help students remember names, or English vocabulary.
+It is a game that I often use with smaller (less than 10 students) and younger students (elementary school or kindergarten).
+However, I’ve also used it with university students in South Korea when learning new vocabulary words with good results.

 Here’s How to Do It: